DGC can help you identify, evaluate, measure and manage compliance and cybersecurity risks. Learn more

-Although the new lease accounting standard (ASU 2016-02, Leases (Topic 842)) does not go into effect for private companies until January 2020 (January 2019 for public companies), there are steps you should take now to ensure that you are prepared.
+Although the new lease accounting standard (ASU 2016-02, Leases (Topic 842)) does not go into effect for calendar year-end private companies until January 2021 (January 2019 for public companies), there are steps you should take now to ensure that you are prepared.

 The new lease standard will present significant changes to the balance sheets of lessees.
 It will involve a lot of time and resources in order to extract the information needed from leases in order to comply with the new standard.
 This new standard will require you to analyze your contracts, identify leases, and consider items such as lease and non-lease components, lease term, variable and fixed lease payments, and options to extend or terminate in order to determine lease classification.